Andros-Spica/URV-computational-archaeology-2024/README.md

 This module will briefly present a growing field within digital archaeology and humanities, Archaeogaming.
 With an immense diversity of manifestations, this field explores the intersection of archaeology, history and heritage studies with games, particularly video games, and innovative approaches in education and immersive technologies.

 ### Session 1
-Introduction to the concept and field of research generally known as archaeogaming.
-We will overview the value of games as learning tools and consider various implications of using videogames to represent the past, based on a growing variety of areas of research.
+This is an introduction to the concept and field of research generally known as archaeogaming.
+We will overview the value of games as learning tools and consider various implications of using video games to represent the past based on a growing variety of areas of research.

 Slides: https://andros-spica.github.io/URV-computational-archaeology-2024/